not-that-metaDAO/MTOTM/README.md

 #### Remix IDE
 - Load ERC20Terminal.sol, JBController.sol, and Token.sol, and scripts folder via load from Github on Remix IDE Homepage.
 - Compile contracts and enable optimization of 200 in Compiler tab.
-- Change 'owner' var in Quick_Launch.ts to your address.
+- Change 'owner' var in 'Quick_Launch.ts' to your address.
 - Make sure your Deploy environment is set to 'Injected Provider-Metamask' and network says Rinkeby.
 - Right-click => Run 'Quick_Launch.ts' script, note the tx-hash of the project to load into Etherscan for the Project ID.
 - Interact with deployed contracts to approve the terminal, then pay and redeem tokens using the terminal.